elaverdiere1/Simple_kaggle_project/README.md

 A neural network was used to create a classification for the different numbers.
 The neural network was done on training data with predictions coming from testing dataset.

-The jupyter notebook and predictions are included but the train and test data are to big to put on github.
+The jupyter notebook and predictions are included but the train and test data are too big to put on github.
 The link to the kaggle project is https://www.kaggle.com/c/digit-recognizer